akcho/milkie/README.md

 - **Webhook Signature Verification** - Validates Stripe webhook signatures
 - **Email Normalization** - Consistent email handling across the system

-These security features are built-in and active by default - no configuration needed.
+These security features are built-in and active by default.

 ---